Meetings & Events

 Remaining in the scientific workforce after time off for caregiving

-The webinar will feature researchers who have benefited from these programs sharing their stories and highlighting the programs' impact.
-The webinar will include a 30-minute presentation, followed by 5-minute talks from each of our guests, and conclude with a 15–20 minute Q&A session.
+The webinar features researchers who have benefited from these programs sharing their stories and highlighting the programs' impact.
+The webinar included a presentation, followed by talks from each of our guests, and concluded with a Q&A session.

 This event is sponsored by the ASBMB Women in Biochemistry and Molecular Biology Committee.